timjbruce/reinvent_cvra_bootcamp/README.md

 ```

 From the AWS console, ensure that any associated S3 buckets, DynamoDB tables, and IoT service is clean.

+Also be sure to delete the following:
+* The Lambda function for CarGuru
+* The CarGuru skill from developer.amazon.com

 #### Ideas for Customization and Enhancement